Personalize your DealNews Experience

 Opting for a cheaper vacuum could result in you having to run it multiple times over the same spots due to lousy suction.
 And more time cleaning means less time doing what you love.
 Buying a good vacuum now simply means you're more likely to get a deep clean on the first go.

-Opt for cheap ink, and you should be prepared for a variety of problems, from early fading to blurry lines to terrible shading and more.
+Opt for cheap ink, and you should be prepared for a variety of problems, from early fading to blurry lines to terrible shading.
 The last thing you want on your body is a permanent reminder of a bad decision.
 (Unless that's your thing; no judgement here!)

 If you want some cheap ink for the sake of it, and aren't picky about the design, check out reputable shops that run Friday the 13th specials.
+(You won't have to wait long; the next Friday the 13th for 2018 is in July.)
 Otherwise, know what you're getting into and don't skimp on the artist.

 While it's true you can spend thousands of dollars to really splurge on a high-end mattress, you don't necessarily have to.
 But this is still an area where you don't want to cheap out and settle for a $70 bed.
 Most people need between seven and nine hours of sleep every night, and the last thing you'll want to do is toss and turn.
 Splurging on a solid bed now means you'll sleep better for many nights to come.

-Legroom is already scarce on flights, and some airlines are getting ready to reduce it even further.
+Legroom is already scarce on flights, and some airlines are reducing it even further.
 Paying extra for more legroom could mean you end up sleeping better on the plane, or you're just more comfortable in general.
 (And let's face it, being comfortable on a plane is a rarity.)
 Go ahead!
 Upgrade that seat for your overseas flight and start your trip off on the right foot, whether it's for business or pleasure.

 Whether you want quality leather or prefer another material, men and women alike will benefit from a good bag.
 Totes, handbags, satchels, and messengers are all worthwhile picks for everyday carryalls.
 Springing for a good one now (and taking care of it) means you won't have to replace it every year with the latest thing.
 If you're concerned about being on-trend, opt for something fairly neutral to ensure a lasting style.